FAQs for Camp

 A week of full day camp, Monday through Friday from 9:00am to 4:00pm is $325, and a half day from 9:00am-1:00pm is $225.
 If cost is prohibitive, financial assistance is available found here.

 A full reimbursement will be given for any cancellations made 30 days prior to the start of your registered camp week.
 A 50% refund will be given up to two weeks prior to the start of a session.
 A 25% refund will be given up to one week prior to the start of a session.
 No refund will be made for cancellations that are made six days or less prior to the start of a session.

 COVID Update: Any camp that Cascades Academy cancels due to a heightened risk of health and safety concerns for our participants and staff will be fully reimbursed.

 Will my children of different ages be in the same camp?

-We will cap our camps at 60 students each week.
-Students attending the camp range from Kindergarten through Fifth Grade and this year we will be break into six cohort groups.
-Each group will be comprised of similar age groups in order to best facilitate our theme based curriculum per the camper's development.
+We will cap our camps at 75 students each week.
+Students attending the camp range from Kindergarten through Fifth Grade, and this year, we will be broken into five cohort groups.
+Each group will be comprised of similar age groups in order to best facilitate our theme-based curriculum per the camper's development.